septentrio-gnss/WebUi/README.md

 ## Technical Implementation

 ### 1. Software Foundation: The Eridano Legacy
 The GNSS driver logic is an evolution of the **Eridano** library, originally developed internally at Septentrio.
-For the **SeptenUI** project, this library underwent significant refactoring to support hybrid operation (SBF + NMEA + NTRIP).
+For the **WebUI** project, this library underwent significant refactoring to support hybrid operation (SBF + NMEA + NTRIP).

 **Key Refactoring & Modifications:**
 * **`Septentrio_Arduino_driver.cpp` / `.h`:**